How are you celebrating Father’s Day this year?

 Here’s one more way to celebrate Father’s day with your preschoolers.
 Ask your preschooler these questions and write down their answers.
 Then present them to Daddy.

-Father’s Day Keepsake – About My Dad Interview Questions
+Father’s Day Interview – About My Dad Interview Questions

 It’s so lovely to be able to ask a small child an open-ended question and see what we get back.
 Sometimes the result is pure adorable silliness.
 Sometimes, a really touching and happy moment.
 Enjoy these questions, as this makes a lovely Father’s day gift.